 Peter Greenaway's films are an acquired taste.
 I've never been to one where I haven't seen people walking out of the theatre in disgust.
-Look - here's what to expect from Peter Greenaway: clever seriocomic art films about sex, death, and revenge, showcasing copious amounts of grisly violence, corpses, illicit sex, ample nudity (both male and female), witty dialogue, and excellent acting by some of England's finest.
-You will also be treated to Greenaway's taste for ornate set clutter, operatic lighting, endless tracking shots, and obsessions with numbers, systems, art, decay, bodily functions, games, rituals, and language.
+So look, here's what to expect: erudite examinations of sex, death, and revenge, with copious amounts of violence, corpses, sex, nudity (male and female), witty dialogue, and excellent acting by England's finest.
+You will also be treated to Greenaway's fondness for ornate set clutter, operatic lighting, endless tracking shots, and obsessive references to numbers, systems, art, decay, bodily functions, games, rituals, and language.
 Got it?

-I'm a big Greenaway fan, but I feel he lost steam with Prospero's Books and The Pillow Book, where he put more energy into multi-layered, computer-created imagery than into his storytelling.
-The acting in both films was terrible, and their dense atmospheres were so serious as to be deadening.
+I'm a big Greenaway fan, but I feel he lost steam with Prospero's Books and The Pillow Book, where he put more energy into multi-layered, computer-created imagery than storytelling.
+The acting in both films was terrible, their dense atmospheres so serious as to be deadening.
 Audiences were walking out for new reasons!
-Happily, 8½ Women dispenses with the computer imagery as well as with the sickening violence; unhappily, its story meanders, and the quality of the performances is variable.
+Happily, 8½ Women dispenses with both computer imagery and sickening violence; unhappily, its story meanders, and the quality of the performances is variable.

-After the Japan-set The Pillow Book, Greenaway continues his new obsession with Japanese culture, bringing back the untalented Chinese actress Vivian Wu, along with several Asian actresses, to make up half the "fantasy women".
+After the Japan-set The Pillow Book, Greenaway continues his new obsession with Asian culture, bringing back the untalented Vivian Wu, along with several Asian actresses, to make up half the "fantasy women".
 The others include Polly Walker (Enchanted April), Toni Collette (The Sixth Sense), and Amanda Plummer (Pulp Fiction), who, if you're interested, all get buck naked.
-But only Walker emerges with much dignity - Collette is saddled with an awful Norwegian(!) accent and Plummer tries her best with a similarly ill-chosen Austrian one.
-I am of the opinion that Greenaway's clipped-and-clever dialogue is really written for the British tongue, and works only when British actors are speaking it.
+But only Walker emerges with much dignity: Collette is saddled with an awful Norwegian(!) accent, and Plummer struggles with an Austrian one.
+Greenaway's clipped-and-clever dialogue is perhaps best spoken in a British accent.

-Oh – finally, yes, I did see people walk out on this one too.
+Oh – finally, yes, I saw people walk out on this one too.